 2. Ease pain with tea.

 The heat from the tea will help increase blood flow and alleviate pain but more than that, there are many teas that are specifically therapeutic.
 Chamomile is mildly sedative which helps to relax the body and ease pain.
 Raspberry leaf tea can also be useful to relax the uterus.
 Making a brew with ginger can also be soothing.
 Studies show that ginger lowers pain-causing prostaglandins.

 3. Cut the cold cuisine.

-Cold and raw foods can contribute to menstrual cramping.
-Chinese Medicine recognizes cramping pain to be a result of blood not flowing freely, that is there is either a blockage or something (tissue, scaring etc) disrupting the flow.
+While it has not been studied, Traditional Chinese Medicine considers cold and raw foods as a contributor to menstrual cramping.
+This information has not been studied, but TCM recognizes cramping pain to be a result of blood not flowing freely that is there is either a blockage or something (tissue, scarring, etc) disrupting the flow.

-You might have heard the term "cold in the uterus."
-People who present this way experience intense period pain that responds well to warmth and sometimes pressure, darker clotted blood flow.
-They are generally cold, especially in the lower abdomen at the period time.
-Switching to warmer foods in the pre-menstrual window is a great way to help keep symptoms under control - but remember, if it's bad, it's time to get it looked at by your natural fertility specialist.
+Intense period pain sometimes responds well to warmth and light pressure.
+People with darker clotted blood flow are generally cold, especially in the lower abdomen at the period time.
+Switching to warmer foods in the premenstrual window is a great way to help keep symptoms under control—but remember, if it's bad, it's time to get it looked at by your natural fertility specialist or OB-GYN.

 4. Sleep to cope.

 Schedule in a little extra sleep around the period time.
 When we are tired, we experience increased sensitivity, and we cope much better when well rested.
-Plus a lack of sleep leads to mad cravings (very often cold and sugary foods), which, as we’ve seen, contribute to pain.
+Plus, a lack of sleep can lead to mad cravings (very often cold and sugary foods), which, as we’ve seen, contribute to pain.

 5. Eat for relief.